edsonaraujobr/anotai/README.md

 ## 📋 Project

 AnotAi is a full stack application developed as a challenge for an intern position at jackexperts.
 You can save your tasks, update them and delete them.
-Application developed with user experience in mind
+Application developed with user experience in mind. <br>
+I sought to develop using all the knowledge acquired in recent years.
+I thought about implementing a profile photo and the option to forget my password, in addition to verification to complete a valid task, but due to lack of time, I implemented what was essential.
 <br>

 ## 💻 How to install?